Is it time for you to make a career change?

 You know it’s time to make the career change, now what?

-You may have a specific career in mind you wish to enter, but if that’s not the case, then The Balance suggests you use career tests to determine what jobs may be the right fit for your personality and priorities.
-You can find a wide variety of self assessment tools and career tests by clicking here.
+You may have a specific career you wish to enter.
+But if that’s not the case, then The Balance suggests you use career tests to determine what jobs may be the right fit for your personality and priorities.
+You can find a wide variety of self assessment tools and career tests here.

-Developing a plan for what your career switch will look like and what steps it will take are crucial, and The Muse provides some great advice on how to make a plan.
+Developing a plan for what your career switch will look like and what steps it will take are crucial.
+The Muse provides some great advice on how to make a plan.
 Consider this:

 This is a big change in your life.
 Your job is at least 40 hours of your week, so take your time when figuring out your next steps.
-Do not quit your current job without a new one already lined up or making sure that your finances can handle a few weeks or even months without guaranteed income.
+Do not quit your current job without a new one already lined up.
+Or, make sure that your finances can handle a few weeks or months without guaranteed income.

 How to leave